Climate Summary for Florida - March 2016

 Prepared by Lydia Stefanova and David F. Zierden.

 Average temperatures were above normal across the state in March.
 The departures from average temperatures in March 2016 were above normal across the entire state, ranging from +2.1˚F in Key West to +5.9˚F in Melbourne (Table 1 and Appendix 1).
 March 2016 was the 3rd warmest on record for Miami and 4th warmest on record for West Palm Beach.
 A few maximum and minimum temperature records were tied or broken across the state in March (Appendix 2).

 Table 1: March average temperatures and departures from normal (˚F) for selected cities.

-Table 2: March precipitation totals and departures from normal (inches) for selected cities.
+Table 2: March precipitation totals and departures from normal (inches) for select cities.

 Hazardous Weather Events in March.

-Appendix 2: Select daily maximum and minimum temperature records (o F) tied or broken during March.
-(Compiled from NOAA, NWS)
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during March (compiled from NOAA, NWS).